University is for everyone

 - For further information and details of how to apply refer to HECS scholarships for DoH employees.

-For information about the range of services provided to University of Tasmania students go to the First Steps for New Students.
+For information about the range of services provided to University of Tasmania students go to Starting at the University.